Metre (poetry): Greek and Latin

-("I sing of arms and the man, who first from the shores of Troy...")

 In this example, the first and second feet are dactyls; their first syllables, "Ar" and "rum" respectively, contain short vowels, but count as long because the vowels are both followed by two consonants.
 The third and fourth feet are spondees, the first of which is divided by the main caesura of the verse.
 The fifth foot is a dactyl, as is nearly always the case.
 The final foot is a spondee.

 The dactylic hexameter was imitated in English by Henry Wadsworth Longfellow in his poem Evangeline: